 "Select Cluster to Connect" dialog box lists the clusters that send statistics to Management Center.
 You can either select a cluster to connect using the Connect button or enter your Management Center license key using the Enter License button.
-Management Center can be used without a license if the cluster that you want to monitor has at most 2 nodes.
+Management Center can be used without a license if the cluster that you want to monitor has at most 2 members.

-If you have a Management Center license and press the Enter License button, the following dialog box appears.
+If you have a Management Center license or Hazelcast Enterprise license, you can enter it in the dialog box that appears once you press the Enter License button, as shown below.

-When you try to connect to a cluster that has more than 2 nodes without entering a license key or if your license key is expired, the following dialog box appears.
+When you try to connect to a cluster that has more than 2 members without entering a license key or if your license key is expired, the following dialog box appears.

 Here, you can either choose to connect to a cluster without providing a license key or to enter your license key.
-If you choose to continue without a license, Management Center still continues to function but you will only be able to monitor up to 2 nodes of your cluster.
+If you choose to continue without a license, Management Center still continues to function but you will only be able to monitor up to 2 members of your cluster.